NobleMajo/NobleMajo/README.md

   <p>
     <h3 align="center">
-      A passionate fullstack wen and devops developer from germany :3
+      A passionate fullstack and devops developer from germany :3
     </h3>
     <h4 align="center">
         <a href="https://www.npmjs.com/~majo418">NPM</a>